 Systems should be understood as the overall technical services or functions that have to be realized in a project.
 They are typically assemblies of multiple elements or products that serve a common purpose or function.

 Good examples are HVAC systems, power distribution systems, water systems and so on.
-These are all quite obvious examples because they feature the word ‘system’ in their name, but also a building’s facade or foundation can be seen as a system as they are made up of many different parts that, together, serve a common purpose (resp. enclosing and supporting the building).
+These are all quite obvious examples because they feature the word ‘system’ in their name, but also a building’s facade or a tunnel walls can be seen as systems as they are made up of many different parts that, together, serve a common purpose (e.g providing enclosure).

 Spatial elements